 3. Chester White

-What we like about this pig, and probably the reasons it has endured for so long, are its larger loin and a lower amount of back fat compared to other breeds.
+What we like about Hampshire pigs, and probably the reasons it has endured for so long, are its larger loin and a lower amount of back fat compared to other breeds.
+From a farming perspective, a big advantage to raising Hampshire pigs for meat is they are excellent foragers and overall, very hardy.

-What’s more, it can adapt well to most climates, as well as get fat easily, so beginner pig raisers would find it easy to care for.
+We love this pig breed because we have found its high-quality meat to be one of the most delicious.
+The are good meat hogs to raise because they have an easy-going temperament.
+What’s more, Hereford pigs can adapt well to most climates, as well as get fat easily, providing a good ROI.
+Beginner pig raisers would find it easy to care for.

 8. Large Black

-This is another breed that was very popular in England and probably still.
+GOS is another pig breed that was and is very popular in England.
 One reason is that the Spotted pig is the breed that the royal family favors for its taste.

 Other Considerations When Raising Pigs